- Celebrating 25 years of Ann Edwards Mewson 08/10/2019 at 11:08 am

 - to tell us if you are going away, going into hospital, or moving out of your home

-Please note that during the current Covid-19 crisis, no visits are being made to residents at the scheme.
-The Clerk to the Trustees is making contact via telephone every week, and she can still be contacted via phone and email – details below:
+Please note that during the current Covid-19 crisis, regular visits are not being made to residents at the scheme.
+The Clerk to the Trustees is making contact via telephone, and making visits when necessary.
+She can still be contacted via phone and email – details below:

 You may be entitled to Housing Benefit, Universal Credit, Pension Credit or other benefits.
 For further information please contact the helplines below:

-Please note that these helplines are likely to be very busy at the moment, due to the impact of the current Covid-19 lockdown, and people losing their income.
+Please note that these helplines are likely to be very busy at the moment, due to the impact of the Covid-19 pandemic, and some people losing their income.
 Please be patient when you call them.

 Resident’s repairs enquiries: